-For your business to grow and thrive in 2019, it’s not enough to have satisfied customers.
+For your business to grow and thrive, it’s not enough to have satisfied customers.
 Your customers need to be brand advocates, influencers, that sing your praises at every opportunity.
 To make this happen, you will need to build long-term relationships with your customers and clients.
 You will also need to leverage the snowball effect whenever possible, continue to nurture your relationships, but stay genuine.
 Finally, you will need to earn stellar online ratings and reviews.
 Here I explore each of these best practices in detail, and how they work together to inspire customer enthusiasm.

 Relationships, rather than transactions